So... you are stopped late at night at a

 Other tests may include reciting, not singing, the alphabet forwards or

-While the easiest solution is to designate a driver, not drink and drive,
+While the easiest solution is to designate a driver, not drink and drive,or

-home and get pulled over for a traffic ticket, a tag light, or for a tail
+home and get pulled over for a traffic ticket, or a tag light or tail

 light that is out.
-It happens.
-Law enforcement officers in both Missouri
+It happens, and Law Enforcement Officers in both Missouri

 and Kansas working the late shift are experts in DUI / DWI detection.

-for DUI they will stop you for any justifiable reason, especially late
+for DUI, and they will stop you for any justifiable reason, especially

-It is not a chargeable offense to refuse the Field Sobriety Testing, it
+However, it is not a chargeable offense to refuse the Field Sobriety Testing,

-might make the officer unhappy and you may be arrested anyway, but
+it might make the Officer unhappy and you may be arrested anyway, but

 After taking or refusing to take the FST's, you may be asked to take

-a PBT (Preliminary Breath Test) at the scene of the initial stop.
+a PBT (Portable Breath Test) at the scene of the initial stop.
 Refusing

 to take the PBT at the scene will result in a traffic ticket, and has